yash-levi1896/tailnodeassignment/README.md

 ## Functionality

-1. Navigate to root directory: cd assignment
+1. Navigate to assignment directory: cd assignment

 2. For assignment part A: